arunKumarNOP/Hide-in-png/README.md

 We get information like <b>Start</b> and <b>Count</b> which is offset at which our payload is written and no of bytes that are written respectively.

 You can retrive the content via several method:

+For the above example using values <b>Start: 16 and Count: 1266</b> on the out.png file.

 * Using 'dd'
 <pre>dd if=out.png of=recovered_file.py bs=1 skip=16 count=1266</pre>